 Geography provides a structure for some books.
+The story progresses as events happen at different geographical locations.
 A Bible atlas will help outline the structure of these books.

-Exodus: Israel's Travels
+EXODUS: ISRAEL'S TRAVELS

 Passage Location

 Exodus 1:1-3:16 Israel in Egypt

 Exodus 13:17-18:27 Israel in the desert

 Exodus 19-40 Israel at Mount Sinai